Annie F. Downs: Early life and education

 Downs received a Bachelor of Science in education from the University of Georgia in 2002.

 Career

-Downs began her career as an elementary school teacher.
-Downs later moved to Nashville, Tennessee and self-published books.
+Downs began her career as an elementary school teacher before pursuing a career in public speaking and writing.
 In 2012, one of her books was published by a publishing house for the first time.
 In 2014, Downs started her first podcast, That Sounds Fun.
-As of 2020, the podcast had received over 24 million downloads in over 200 countries.
 In 2020, Downs announced the launch of her own podcasting network, That Sounds Fun Podcast Network.

-In May 2021, co-hosted an eight-episode podcast with Lauren Akins titled Live in Love with Lauren Akins which was released on Downs' That Sounds Fun Podcast Network.
+In May 2021, she co-hosted an eight-episode podcast with Lauren Akins titled Live in Love with Lauren Akins which was released on Downs' That Sounds Fun Podcast Network (TSFN).
 Season two of the podcast premiered in October 2021.
-Also in October 2021, Downs published her first children's book, What Sounds Fun to You?.
+Her latest podcast, Let's Read the Gospels premiered in January 2023.
+In October 2021, Downs published her first children's book, What Sounds Fun to You?